netliferesearch/hdir-frontend/README.md

 2. `npm run build`
 3. Builds everything in the project to `/build`

+## Visual regression testing with Loki

+When doing styling changes that might affect the project in unexpected places, you should run the automated visual regression tool.

+Loki takes screenshots off all the components in Storybook (update) and stores them as references.
+After doing the styling changes you can run Loki again (update) to compare the current state with the last one.
+Loki will highlight the changes in the generated output images.

+1. Create reference images: `npx loki update --port 9009`
+2. Compare changes with the reference: `npx loki test --port 9009`

+Be careful not to run update when you want to run the test, because it will override the old reference.

 ## Rules

 - All styles are written with SCSS (SASS)